StuPro-TOSCAna/TOSCAna/docs/dev/core/rest-api.md

 http://<BASE_URL>/swagger-ui.html
 ```

-Where `<BASE_URL>` represents the address and port to the TOSCAna transformer instance (e.g. `localhost:8084`)
+where `<BASE_URL>` represents the address and port to the TOSCAna transformer instance (e.g. `localhost:8084`).

 ## Building the HTML based API documentation

-In case of API changes the HTMl based documentation will be outdated.
+In case of API changes the HTML based documentation will be outdated.
 To update it you have to regenerate it.
 This can be done as follows:

 We assume you installed `bootprint` and `bootprint-openapi` using the following two commands:
 ```